**For the time being, I am not seeing new clients. I will update this as soon as that changes.**

 - All cancellation fees will not be imposed at this time, but no-shows (not letting me know you are unable to make it) will still be charged the full price of the session as usual.

-- COVID issues are changing daily, and these protocols may be amended to adapt to those changes.
+- Information about COVID and the vaccines sometimes change daily and these protocols may be amended to adapt to those changes.

 Re-opening and Closing: